Wedding Date

 It still has to work in real life

-Venue availability, travel, budget, weather, and paperwork are all very real.
+Venue availability, travel, budget, weather, photography, guest schedules, and paperwork are all real.

-Traditional timing gives you a reference; the final date lives in the balance between 'auspicious' and 'doable.'
+Traditional timing gives you a reference; the final date lives in the balance between auspicious and doable.
+A date that exhausts everyone is not very auspicious in practice.

 How to Get Started

-- 1Pick the months and weekends you can work with.
+- 1Pick the months, weekends, and budget window you can work with.

-- 2Filter for days the almanac marks suitable for marriage.
+- 2Filter for days the almanac marks suitable for marriage or engagement.

 - 3Rule out days that clearly clash with either partner.